 The baby spiders molt several times over the summer and fall.
 Over winter they mature and in the spring they are ready to find their own mates and start the cycle over again.
 Most black widows live only one year, but they can live up to three years.

-Color the Life Cycle of a Spider worksheet.
+Now color the Life Cycle of a Spider printable.

 Put your colored printable life cycle page in your science notebook.
 Explain in your own words how a black widow grows from egg to adult to laying more eggs.

 Additional Layers are extra activities you can do or tangents you can take off on.
 You will find them in the sidebars of each Layers of Learning unit.
 They are optional, so just choose what interests you.

 A lot of people are very afraid of spiders.
 They bite and the way they move is spooky.
 Are you afraid of spiders?
 Write about an animal you are afraid of.
 Describe in detail what about that animal scares you.

 Learn which dangerous spiders live in your area and how to identify them.

 Learn what to do if you get bitten.
 Some spider bites are very dangerous and painful.